-What are the top 10 best hotels in Athens, including luxury, boutique, and budget?
-Whether you are on honeymoon, looking for a romantic break, traveling as a family, or simply want to escape by yourself we have the perfect hotel for you.
+What are Athens’s top 10 best hotels, including luxury, boutique, and budget?
+We have the perfect hotel for you, whether you are on a honeymoon, looking for a romantic break, traveling as a family, or simply wanting to escape by yourself.

-Europe’s oldest capital, ancient and yet remarkably modern, Athens is a convergence of mythology, philosophy, and cosmopolitan lifestyle.
-The luminous city, the land of historic treasure troves, embraces the majestic colors of the bright sun and allows the utmost experience of the Mediterranean cuisine.
+Europe’s oldest capital, ancient and yet remarkably modern, Athens, is a convergence of mythology, philosophy, and cosmopolitan lifestyle.
+The luminous city, the land of historical treasure troves, embraces the majestic colors of the bright sun and allows the utmost experience of Mediterranean cuisine.
 Visit Athens and absorb unique moments of sea, sun, culture, history, cuisine, and lifestyle.

 The vibrant city of Athens offers countless activities for all types of visitors, where ancient history mixes with modern coffee shops and rooftop bars.
 At the same time, it is also known as the historic capital of Europe – an ancient city with rich culture, iconic sites, and attractions.
 Discover the narrow streets and small buildings of Plaka, and merge into 3.000 years of Greek history while visiting the Acropolis Hill.